Budget-Friendly Things to Do in the Summer Holidays

 Become a nature detective

-The Woodland Trust has some excellent resources for learning about trees and wildlife.
+The Woodland Trust has excellent resources for learning about trees and wildlife.
 You can print tree ID guides or download the free Tree ID app to identify British trees.
 There’s also a year-round guide to sustainable foraging.

 • Lead picture credit: Janko Ferlič on Unsplash